 - 1. There will be three papers in Psychology.
-It will be common for Arts and Science.
-Each paper will be of 3 hours and would contain the entire course content of the paper. - Section-A will contain 10 questions of 20 words each.
+Each paper will be of 3 hours.
+There will be a common paper for Arts and Science.
+In I and II Papers there will be 3 Sections A, B and C and will cover the entire course content of the paper. - Section-A Will contain 10 questions of 20 words each.
 Each question will be of 1.5 marks for Arts students and 1 mark for Science students.
-Thus, Part-A will be of 1.5 marks for Arts students and of 10 marks for Science students. - Section-B will contain 7 questions of 50 words each, out of which students are required to attempt 5 questions.
+Thus, Part-A will be of 15 marks for Arts students and of 10 marks for Science students. - Section-B Will contain 7 questions of 50 words each, out of which students are required to attempt 5 questions.
 Each question will be of 3 marks for Arts students and of 2 marks for Science students.
-Thus, Part-B will be of 15 marks for Arts student and of 10 marks for Science students. - Se tron-C will contain 3 long questions each with internal choice.
+Thus, Part-B will be of 15 marks for Arts student and of 10 marks for Science students. - Section-C Will contain 3 long questions each with internal choice.
 Each question will be of 15 marks for Arts students and 10 marks for Science students.
 Thus, Part-C will be of 45 marks for Arts students and 30 marks for Science students.

 Dy.
-Registrar
+Registrar (Academic-I)

-denic)
+University of Rajasthan

-y of Rajasthan
+V Jaipur